 MSF teams are now supporting the Regional Health Bureau with a focus on nutrition.
 Over the past two weeks they have treated 205 children aged under five for severe acute malnutrition in two stabilisation centres.

-OF CHILD DEATHS GLOBALLY CAUSED BY MALNUTRITION
+OF CHILD DEATHS GLOBALLY LINKED TO MALNUTRITION

 Outbreaks of disease